rep-movsd/seeplusplus/003_compiletime_vs_runtime.md

 For example C++ ```std::sort()``` can always be faster than C ```qsort()``` because ```qsort()``` uses a runtime parameter as the comparision function, and that function is called umpteen zillion times.

-The C++ sort takes a comparision object, which can be a lambda/template/inline function, which inlines its code right within the sort template function.
+The C++ sort takes a comparison object, which can be a lambda/template/inline function, which inlines its code right within the sort template function.

 No unnecessary function calls.